FrozenAssassine/WS2812-Controller/README.md

 ### How to use in Microchip Studio:
 - Create a new C++ Executable project
-- Select the device you wanna use
+- Select the chip you wanna use
 - To add the library to your project, rightclicking on your project in Solutionexplorer (Ctrl + Alt + L) -> Add -> Existing Item.
 Now locate the WS2812.h file on your pc.

 - To test it you can use following samplecode: